 Where intermediate remediation works are required for government levees, they will remain temporarily closed until the works are progressively completed.
-All government levees remain temporarily closed pending the outcome of full condition assessments and safety risk assessments to ensure safe access can be determined before progressively reopening to the public.
-These assessments and associated works including but not limited to, sign installation, fence installation and tree assessments are underway and likely to be completed early to mid-2026.
+All government levees remain temporarily closed pending the outcome of the safety risk assessments to ensure safe access can be determined before progressively reopening to the public.
+These assessments and associated works including but not limited to, safety sign installation, safety fence installation and tree safety assessments are underway and likely to be completed mid-2026.